Ashton-under-Lyne: Landmarks

 After the Ashton Canal closed in the 1960s, it was decided to turn the Portland Basin warehouse into a museum.
 In 1985, the first part of the Heritage Centre and Museum opened on the first floor of the warehouse.
-The restoration of the building was complete in 1999; the museum details Tameside's social, industrial, and political history.
-The basin next to the warehouse is the point at which the Ashton Canal, the Huddersfield Narrow Canal and the Peak Forest Canal meet.
+The restoration of the building was complete in 1999; the museum details Tameside's social, industrial and political history.
+The basin next to the warehouse is the point at which the Ashton, Huddersfield Narrow and the Peak Forest canals meet.
 It has been used several times as a filming location for Coronation Street, including a scene where the character Richard Hillman drove into the canal.

 The earliest parts of Ashton Town Hall, which was the first purpose-built town hall in what is now Tameside, date to 1840 when it was opened.
-It has classical features such as the Corinthian columns on the entrance facade.
+It has classical features such as the Corinthian columns on the entrance façade.
 Enlarged in 1878, the hall provides areas for administrative purposes and public functions.
 The Old Street drill hall was completed in 1887.

 Over 60,000 people turned out to the opening of Stamford Park in 1873; it had taken 17 years of campaigning and fundraising by local cotton workers.